ml-opensource/API-manifesto/README.md

 ## Request Headers

 This section goes through a couple of standard HTTP headers that we have found overselves using across various projects.
-These define the operating parameters of an HTTP transaction.
+A complete list of approved headers can be found in the [IANA Header Registry](https://www.iana.org/assignments/message-headers/message-headers.xhtml) with references to their respective RFC's.

-### Content negotiation
+#### Content negotiation

 Using content negotiation, representations of a ressource are served differently at the same URI so the user agent can specify which format or content encoding suits best.

 <details>
 <summary>Click to see examples</summary>

-#### ✅
+##### ✅

-Use `Accept` header to define the mime type the client is able to understand
+Use `Accept` header to define the mime type the client is able to understand.

 ```bash
 Accept = "application/json"
 ```

-#### ⛔️
+##### ⛔️

-Avoid using the general default for all types
+Avoid using the general default for all types.

 ```bash
 Accept = "*/*"